loomio/loomio_help/content/user_manual/privacy.md

 ## Frequently Asked Questions about Privacy and Security

 ### Change Control
-_Q: The Loomio service is a shared platform and an open source application - does the organisation maintain a change control Policy with the maintenance of an audit trail of changes to the production environment?_
+_Q: The Loomio service is a shared platform and an open source application - does the organization maintain a change control Policy with the maintenance of an audit trail of changes to the production environment?_

 A: Loomio software is open source, owned and maintained by Loomio Cooperative Limited.